 Bordeaux is quite simply the most famous wine region in the world.
 It is astoundingly packed full of thousands of wine estates of all shapes and sizes and is home to some of the most sought after wines on planet earth- from the likes of Yquem in Sauternes to Petrus in Pomerol, Angélus in Saint-Emilion and Château Margaux in Margaux.
 The name “Bordeaux” evokes images of the fairy tale Châteaux of the left bank (or “rive gauche”), the picture-perfect medieval hamlet of St Emilion, and of course of the handsome city of Bordeaux itself which is considered to be a mini version of Paris.

 The Gironde (navigable) estuary flows in from the Atlantic at Pointe de Grave and extends south towards the beautiful city of Bordeaux.
-On its left bank stretching southwards you hit the Médoc appellation and then consecutively St Estèphe, Pauillac, St Julien, Listrac Médoc and Mouilis en Medóc futher inland, and Margaux.
+On its left bank stretching southwards, you hit the Médoc appellation and then consecutively St Estèphe, Pauillac, St Julien, Listrac Médoc and Mouilis en Medóc further inland, and Margaux.
 The appellation of Haut Médoc extends along half of the peninsula.

 Recommended Wine Producers in Bordeaux